olme04/rsocket-kt/PROTOCOL.md

 metadata.
 The protocol implementation MUST NOT interpret the MIME type itself.
 This is an application concern only.

 flags:
-X - has extensions M - has metadata MO - override metadata mime DO - override data mime A - for setup - require ack F - follows, for fragmentation C - complete N - next
+X - has extension M - has metadata MO - override metadata mime DO - override data mime A - for setup - require ack F - follows, for fragmentation C - complete N - next

 Payload = Data + optional metadata + optional Data mimetype override + optional Metadata mimetype override | Data +